MUTANT BIG CATS - RED, BROWN, STRIPELESS & DOUBLE-STRIPED TIGERS

 Mutants are natural variations which occur due to spontaneous genetic changes or the expression of recessive (hidden) genes.
 Recessive genes show up when there is too much inbreeding.
 In the past, the obvious reaction to any unusual big cat was to shoot it for the trophy room.
 As a result, many interesting mutations may have been wiped out before the genes were passed on.
 Some colour mutations which would disadvantage a wild big cat are bred in captivity and are not viable in the wild.
 It is questionable whether these mutants should be perpetuated for the sake of curiosity or aesthetics alone.

+Historical quotations are credited and are in the public domain.
+Original text is licensed under the GFDL.
 I am grateful to Paul McCarthy and Mary Ann Howell for researching and providing extensive material, information and corrections on tiger mutations.

 Brown and red tigers and other anomalies have also been reported.
 According to F G Alexander in Harmsworth Natural History (1910): Concerning the tiger’s coloration, my field of observation has been limited to Rajputana, Central India, and Bundelkhand, the jungles in which may be called " open jungles."
 The colour of all the tigers killed by myself and by brother sportsmen has, with two exceptions, been of a light red ochre.
 I once lured a cave tiger from its lair before sundown by tethering a bleating goat to a post in front, and within twenty yards of the underground cave.
 The incident occurred in the Asseerghur jungles.
 The colour of that beast was dark red ochre, far darker than that of any other tiger I ever killed.
 I have seen Siberian and Chinese skins, and have killed tigers during the hot weather, monsoon, and cold weather; and as regards the length of their hair, I have found very little difference between a cold-weather tiger and a hot-weather tiger.
 There was, however, one exception.
 In Pertabgurgh territory - which is within twenty miles of Neeinuch - on one eventful Sunday I killed an adult male tiger.
 Judging by the teeth, he was very old.
 In length he was only 8 feet 1 inch, but his fur was quite an inch long all over the body; his colour was ruddy ochre, the ruff round the neck was particularly full, and his whole appearance led me to regard him as a dwarf-like specimen.
 If the skin had been exposed for sale in a furrier’s shop, it would have been accepted as a Chinese or Siberian specimen.
 This uncommon beast was killed in the autumn of 1888.
 There is no doubt that in dark jungles, such as those of the Siwaliks or the Dun forests, animals’ skins assimilate themselves to the localities wherein the beasts live.
 That is Nature’s general rule, but in open jungles the pigment of the tiger’s skin is invariably light.
 The Beemashunkur, Canara, and Belgaum jungles contain darker-coloured specimens, and I have seen skins from them all which were, on the average, far ruddier than the thirty-one I have obtained and a dozen more which I have seen killed.
 Black-and-white tigers are but freaks of nature, and can no more be accounted for than can albino blackbuck or black panthers.
 In the markings of tigers and tigresses I have noted that the black markings on the body and belly are broader on the male, and that the double black band often surrounds an island of white or ochre, whereas in the tigresses such "surroundings" are by no means so common.